mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 ## Reader.x -> 2PConnector.js Queries

 It is also possible for the Reader.x program to send queries to the 2PConnector.js.
 The reader may even query the connector while it is in the midst of handling a request from the connector.
+For example, the reader program may use these queries to get information about the state of the iModel to help it optimize the data that it returns in its getData function.

-The connector implements the following service, as defined in `protobuf/Briefcase.proto`.
+The Base2PConnector base class implements the following service, as defined in `protobuf/Briefcase.proto`.
 The connector passes the address of this service to the reader's onBriefcaseServerAvailable method.

 ```protobuf
 /* Query an iModel Briefcase.